-As a result, the potential significance of the impact on Landscape Character is assessed as Low.
-Although impacts will be visible in places, the surrounding features such already include man-made features.
+As a result, the potential significance of the impact on landscape character is assessed as Low.
+Although impacts will be visible in places, the surrounding features are often of a larger scale in height and extent.
 Therefore, changes can be easily accommodated.
-Additionally, the significance of the impact on Visual Amenity is assessed as Low.
+Additionally, the potential significance of the impact on visual amenity is assessed as Low.
 Although impacts will be visible in places, the surrounding features are often of a larger scale in height and extent.
+Therefore, changes can be easily accommodated in places, the surrounding features are often of a larger scale in height and extent.
 Therefore, changes can be easily accommodated.
-Mitigation measures detailed in the ESIA measures can reduce residual impact to Low.
-Key measures include:
+Therefore, the impacts on landscape character and visual amenity are expected to remain as Low after mitigation.